HiroIso/financial-project/README.md

-# Financial Inclusion in Africa (Kaggle Challenge)
+# Financial Inclusion in Africa for SPICED Academy

-This is a challenge project from Kaggle
+This is a challenge project from [Zind](https://zindi.africa/competitions/financial-inclusion-in-africa)

 Requirements:
 - pyenv with Python: 3.11.3